 Outsourcing on-board for certain tasks.
-Rather then employing a full time copywriter for example, you can outsource this work to a freelancer when you are updating your marketing material or website.
+Rather than employing a full-time copywriter, for example, you can outsource this work to a freelancer when you are updating your marketing material or website.

 Use the available freelance website to source freelancers with the skills that you need.
 If you find a great freelancer along the way you can continue to use them for future projects which will save you time and money in the long term.

 We use Ascelade to build our website and SEO services.
 You might want to consider them.